IEEE Transactions on Robotics

 The Senior Editorial Board (consisting of the Editors, who are also called Senior Editors, and the Editor-in-Chief) conduct a preliminary evaluation of each submission.
 Some submissions are rejected or returned at this stage, usually because the submission violates a T-RO policy, clearly does not advance the state of the art, or is outside the scope of T-RO.
 This evaluation is typically concluded within two weeks of submission.

 After that, the handling Editor assigns the paper to an AE.
 Within two weeks, the AE should have either recommended Editorial Reject or recruited Reviewers for a full review process (more details are given below).
 If the paper goes to full review, the target time to a decision is three months from the original submission date.
-This corresponds to approximately two weeks for the Senior Editorial review, two weeks to confirm Reviewers, five weeks to receive the reviews, and two weeks for the AE to issue a recommendation and the Editor to issue a decision.
+This corresponds to approximately two weeks for the Senior Editorial review (Editor-in-Chief and Editor), two weeks for the AE to confirm Reviewers, five weeks to receive the reviews, one week for the AE to make a recommendation, and one week for the Editor to issue a decision.
 This leaves one to two weeks of buffer to accommodate late reviews or solicit emergency reviews when necessary.

 Editorial rejects are often made by the Editor-in-Chief, but all other publication decisions are made by the Editors.